monitoringartist/zabbix-server-stress-test/README.md

 Application template for Zabbix Server is provided out of the box.
 Be sure, that template is assigned and data are collected.
 You will need also OS performance metrics (CPU, mem, HDD, ...), so also OS template (usually OS Linux) should be assigned and metrics should be collected.
 Database server is usually bottleneck of Zabbix, so be prepared for detailed DB monitoring.
 Use proper DB template and especially watch IOPs metrics (*iostat -xd 10 10*)

 3.)
-Link provided stress templates
+Import and link provided stress templates
 Use only hosts with configured zabbix agents for stress test.
 Stress templates contain a huge number of items collected every second - they generate stress for.
 Wait 10 minutes before assigning additional performance template and keep your eyes on performance metrics.
+If you have import error "File is too big, max upload size is nnnnn bytes.", then you need to increase php config *upload_max_filesize* value - at least 10MB and *memory_limit* value - at least 512MB.

 4.)
 Unlink and clear stress templates